Credit Reports and Creditworthiness

 What Is A Credit Report?

-A credit report is a compilation of your credit payment history collected across all your banks.
-It is issued by a credit bureau to banks, finance companies and credit card companies when they make enquiries about you.
+A credit report is a compilation of your credit payment history collected across banks and major financial institutions.
+It is issued by a credit bureau to lenders, e.g., banks, finance companies, and credit card companies when they perform creditworthiness checks on you.
 You may also request a copy of your report from the bureaus.

 -